lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Appendix F of {{RFC4210}} that were specified in {{RFC9480}}, as well as changes made in this document.

-< TBD: Should we also include the 1988 ASN.1 Module? >

 ~~~~ asn.1
 PKIXCMP-2023
     { iso(1) identified-organization(3) dod(6) internet(1)